kevynsax/articles/how_to_setup_you_linux_server/english.md

 ###Advanced

 ####Domain
-To use a domain to point to your server you will need to create an `a` entry with the value of your server, in this case: `192.81.212.164`<br/>
+To use a domain to point to your server you will need to create an `a` entry with the value of your ip server, in this case: `192.81.212.164`<br/>
 Using my domain server(godaddy.com) he looks like this
 ![Domain GoDaddy](https://kevyn.com.br/links/setting-up-server/domain.png)